maetl/broadsheet/README.md

 You’re mostly interested in how you can make your own newspaper
 ---------------------------------------------------------------

-First, you’ll need a way to upload apps to Google App Engine.
+First, you’ll need a way to upload Python appliations to Google App Engine.
 Still with me?
 Great.

 Clone this repository into a local folder and use "Add Existing Application" in the AppEngineLauncher to set it up on your localhost.

-Edit the following line in the app.yaml to register a unique App Engine site:
+Edit the following line in the <code>app.yaml</code> to register a unique App Engine site:

-<pre>application: your-app-name</pre>
+<pre>application: broadsheet</pre>

 To configure the list of sources, you’ll want to edit the <code>sources.yaml</code> config: